 This course provides an analysis and application of the techniques of theatrical directing.
 Topics include script selection, analysis, casting, rehearsal planning, blocking, stage business, tempo, and technical considerations.
 Upon completion, students should be able to plan, execute, and critically discuss a student-directed production.
-This course has been approved for transfer under the CAA and the ICAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the CAA and the ICAA as a premajor and/or elective course requirement